UnofficialSamHub/MeadowLand/README.md

 "Resource Packs" for now, AKA modifying the "FormContent" folder.
 No decompiling and making actual mods for now please!

+## Want to chat with the staff?!

+Chat with us on [Sams Discord](https://discord.gg/mXDzAzw) in the #desktop-meadow channel!

 ## Records!
 GamerBoi153 was the first person to make a pack!